shinjhwa/shinjhwa/README.md

 ### Profile
 🧑‍💻 Who Am I
-* I am an **ICT Convergence Engineer** with a solid technical foundation across overall ICT and software engineering.
+* I am an ICT Convergence Engineer specializing in Artificial Intelligence, Cybersecurity, and Defense Systems.
-* Possess comprehensive domain expertise spanning **Artificial Intelligence, Cybersecurity, and Defense Weapon Systems & Military Domain Knowledge**.
 * Currently serving in the **Republic of Korea Air Force (ROKAF)** at the 3rd Air and Missile Defense Brigade.
 * Graduated from the Department of **Military Digital Convergence at Ajou University** (Department contracted with the ROKAF for IT personnel).